Rammylsamy/Single-page-template/README.md

-# Single-page-template
+# Single-Page-Template
-Created a Single page template with Responsive
+Created a Single Page Template with Responsive